dsweil/Transit-Gateway/README.md

 - Transit Gateway setup for inter-VPC communication.
 - TGW attachments for each VPC.
 - Routing tables for traffic management between VPCs.
-- Modular and reusable Terraform code for scalability.

 ---